Residential Code Change Proposals for the 2015 IECC

 DOE seeks to advance energy efficiency in the IECC by strengthening the code where cost-effective, and improving the criteria to be more easily understood, applied, implemented and enforced.
-Prior to submitting code change proposals to the ICC, DOE publishes draft code change proposals that it has developed, along with documentation of concepts, for public review and comment.
-DOE will not provide responses to individual comments, but will consider any and all comments timely submitted in developing final code change proposals.
+Prior to submitting proposed code changes ("proposals") to the ICC, DOE publishes draft proposals that it has developed, along with documentation of concepts, for public review and comment.
+DOE will not provide responses to individual comments, but will consider any and all comments timely submitted in developing final proposals.
 DOE draft proposals, along with additional concepts still under consideration, are further developed based on stakeholder feedback received.
 Final proposals are posted for public viewing prior to submitting to the ICC.

 Submitting Comments on DOE Proposals

-In the current code cycle, the ICC will be considering proposed revisions to the 2012 IECC which will result in the 2015 IECC.
-In order to allow adequate time to incorporate feedback prior to the ICC submission deadline of January 3, 2013, interested parties are asked to submit any and all comments on DOE initial concepts and draft code change proposals by October 19, 2012.
+In the current code cycle, the ICC will be considering revisions to the 2012 IECC which will result in the 2015 IECC.
+In order to allow adequate time to incorporate feedback prior to the ICC submission deadline, interested parties are asked to submit any and all comments on DOE initial concepts and draft code change proposals by October 19, 2012.
+In addition, interested parties are asked to submit any and all feedback on DOE draft public comments by June 28, 2013.
 Early feedback is appreciated in order to maximize the opportunity for revisions and enhancements.

-- Comments on DOE concepts and draft proposals are due October 19, 2012
+- Feedback on DOE concepts and draft proposals is due October 19, 2012

 - The ICC deadline for submission of proposals for the 2015 IECC is January 3, 2013

-Comments on DOE concepts and draft code change proposals for the 2015 IECC can be submitted by email to EnergyCodeDevelopment2012BC0030@ee.doe.gov.
+Comments on DOE proposals for the 2015 IECC and IEBC can be submitted by email to EnergyCodeDevelopment2012BC0030@ee.doe.gov.

-All submissions received must include the agency name (U.S. DOE), docket number (EERE-2012-BT-BC-0030), and any/all applicable concept numbers (see concept table below) in the subject line of the message.
+All submissions received must include the agency name (U.S. DOE), docket number (EERE-2012-BT-BC-0030), and any/all applicable DOE concept numbers or ICC reference numbers (see table below) in the subject line of the message.

 DOE Technical Analysis

-In developing concepts for submission to the ICC, DOE conducts a series of analyses to evaluate energy savings and economic impacts of potential code change proposals.
-However, many proposals submitted to the ICC do not require analysis as they represent minor corrections or alignments between the code itself, or referenced standards, changes to the format of the code, or have no cost impact.
+In developing proposals for submission to the ICC, DOE conducts a series of analyses to evaluate energy savings and economic impacts of its potential revisions, as applicable.
+However, many proposals submitted to the ICC do not require analysis as they represent minor corrections or alignments between the code language itself, or referenced standards, changes to the format of the code, or have no cost impact.
+Where appropriate, DOE conducts life cycle cost analysis for IECC proposals as described in Residential Energy and Cost Analysis Methodology.
 DOE is not able to provide technical assistance at the request of outside parties, but reserves the right to conduct analysis in support of proposals DOE is considering for submission to the ICC.
-While DOE cannot enter into joint code change proposals (outside of proposals submitted jointly with another federal agency), DOE intends to support efficiency concepts from the perspective of its own analysis.
+While DOE cannot enter into joint proposals (outside of proposals submitted jointly with another federal agency), DOE intends to support efficiency proposals from the perspective of its own analysis.